FAU Erlangen-Nürnberg

 Constraints are correctness

-Mnemonic: Composition is what the formula says; structure is what the lattice says; thermodynamics is whether nature lets it exist.
+Mnemonic: composition is what the formula says; structure is what the lattice says; thermodynamics is whether nature lets it exist. — Architectural for guaranteed; soft for trainable; hard for safe.

 Constrained acquisition